akliu768/Algorithm/README.md

-# Algorithm
-Algorithm use Python
+# Algorithm use Python

-# I want to learn some algorithm
+* Binary search